-Unsatisfactory 1 The teachers demonstrates little or no knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and does not seek such understanding.
-Basic 2 The teacher indicates the importance of understanding students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge for the class as a whole.
-Proficient 3 The teacher actively seeks knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge for groups of students.
-Distinguished The teacher actively seeks knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources, and attains this knowledge for individual students.
+Unsatisfactory 1 The teachers demonstrates little or no knowledge of students' backgrounds, cultures, language proficiencies, and interests, and does not seek such understanding.
+Basic 2 The teacher indicates the importance of understanding students' backgrounds, cultures, language proficiencies, and interests, and attains this knowledge for the class as a whole.
+Proficient 3 The teacher actively seeks knowledge of students' backgrounds, cultures, language proficiencies, and interests, and attains this knowledge for groups of students.
+Distinguished The teacher actively seeks knowledge of students' backgrounds, cultures, language proficiencies, and interests from a variety of sources, and attains this knowledge for individual students.